ShyanM/Strike_A_Paws/TESTING.md

 ## Manual Testing

+### General

+* Images are responsive both on web and phone.
+* Website tested on Chrome and Safari.
+* Parallax effect works well for both browsers and then is switched off for smaller devices due to some incompatibilities.

 ### Home page

 * All links in the nav bar work and take you to the defined pages.
 * Paw icon refreshes the page since it takes you back to home page.
-* Images are responsive both on web and phone.
-* Website tested on Chrome and Safari.
-* Parallax effect works well for both browsers and then is switched off for smaller devices due to some incompatibilities.

 ### Gallery page